drewtu2/eece5698-final/README.md

-# Turtlebot Followbot, EECE 5698 Final Project
+# Turtlebot Followbot, EECE 5698 Final Project, Spring 2018
 This is the final project for EECE 5698, Robotics Sensing and Navigation with Prof. Singh.
 The goal of this project was to develop a robot capable of following a user using various methods of person detection on the Turtlebot3 Platform.